vuejs/awesome-vue/README.md

 - [bee-grid-table](https://github.com/jiahengaa/BeeGridTable) -BeeGridTable , is a Highly Customizable Table UI component library based on Vue.js.
 Rich functions、More efficient、Easy to use!
 - [vue-datagrid](https://github.com/revolist/vue-datagrid) - Vue grid wrapper for powerful webcomponent revo-grid with excel like rich edit and behavior.
 - [element-ui-sticky-table](https://github.com/iendeavor/element-ui-sticky-table) - Sticky for element-ui table
+- [Kendo Data Grid](https://www.telerik.com/kendo-vue-ui/components/grid/) - The Kendo Native Data Grid (Table) for Vue provides 100+ ready-to-use features covering everything from paging, sorting, filtering, editing, and grouping to row and column virtualization, export to PDF and Excel and accessibility.(both 2.6.x and 3.X.X)

 #### Notification